smatechnologies/webservices-acs-docs/docs/ACSWebservicesOperation.md

 ### BASICTOKEN Task

 The BASICTOKEN task is used to set a basic token as a schedule instance property so it can be used to provide authentication by subsequent tasks.
-The function allows the selection of a ACSWebservices Batch User to provide the base64 encoded authentication string.
+The function allows the selection of a ACS Webservices Batch User to provide the base64 encoded authentication string.

 ![Defining a BASICTOKEN Master Job](../static/img/ws-basictoken-master-job.png)